chielre/card-madness/readme.md

 > [!IMPORTANT]
 > Card Madness is currently under active development.
 Cloning this repository may not provide a fully working game or a functional server.
 While this notice is present, Card Madness may not run reliably on your machine.

+## Why?
+So far, I haven’t found a good, modern, and easy way to play Cards Against Humanity with friends online.
+Existing solutions require you to register, pay, or are limited in the features they offer.
+That’s why I decided to contribute to the open-source community by building a fun game that does exactly what it promises, for free.

 ## Planned features

-- Create and join lobbies without
+- Create and join lobbies without registration
-- Select your favourite pre-configured card packs
+- Pre-configured card packs
+- Lobby settings (rounds, white cards etc.)
 - Personalised cards based on players
-- Multiplayer via websockets (players)
+- Multiplayer via websockets
-- Gameplay with rounds and points
-- Scoreboard
+- Scoreboard and round results
+- Card czar selection and audience selection